Jaspann/transfer-tuning/README.md

 ## NOTE: we stop here as we don't want to run Ansor unnessesarally

 We gathered the results manually.
 To find times, go to your `data_` folders.

-To view the original time and the Ansor tuned time (with or without droplet), look in `raw/chocolate/tuning_info.json` To view the Transfer Tuning times of
+To view the original time and the Ansor tuned time (with or without droplet), look in `raw/chocolate/tuning_info.json` and record the `tuned_time` and `untuned_time` for each model.

+To view the Transfer Tuning times of a model combination, go to `results/tt_multi_models/MODEL_BASE.json` and record the `tt_time` for each transfered tuning log.

+Rest of original readme:

 ``` sh
 # Compare how well Ansor performs given the same search time